 - Calculate your net income: Write down the amount of money you make each month after taxes – your cash inflow.

 - List your monthly expenses: Write down your monthly costs – your cash outflow.
 Common monthly expenses include rent or mortgage payments, utility bills, car payments, insurance costs, transportation, credit card payments, child care, groceries, household expenses, travel, streaming subscriptions, entertainment expenses, memberships, savings contributions [401(k) or high-yield savings account].

 - Label these expenses as fixed or variable: Go through your monthly expenses and label each as a fixed (essential expense) or variable cost (nonessential items).
-For instance, rent/mortgage, utility bills, transportation, insurance, food and loan payments are fixed costs.
-Your entertainment bills, travel, clothing (non-essential), subscriptions and memberships are variable costs.
-This helps you see the expenses that you can removed if needed to.
+For instance, rent/mortgage, utility bills, transportation, insurance, food, and loan payments are fixed costs.
+Your entertainment bills, travel, clothing (non-essential), subscriptions, and memberships are variable costs.
+This helps you see the expenses that you can remove if needed.

 - Determine the average monthly costs for each expense: Now that you have each monthly expense, you add the amount per month and divide by 12 to get the average monthly bill per category.

 - Plan adjustments on your expenses: The final step in creating a budget is to compare your net income to your monthly expenses.
 This helps you find out if your expenses exceed your income or if your income is much higher than your expenses.
 If your expenses are higher, you need to examine which items can be removed or cut back on.
 On the other hand, if you end up with excess money each month, you can evaluate how to invest those excess funds.